nhsconnect/FHIR-CDS/pages/explore/api_consent_pem.md

 Patient consent of different types can be carried in a [`Consent`](http://hl7.org/fhir/stu3/consent.html) object.

 All encounters with the Integrated Urgent Care service must be followed up with a message back to the patient’s registered GP surgery upon completion.
 This message is referred to as a [Post Event Message]( https://developer.nhs.uk/apis/uec-tech-standards/post_event_messaging.html) (PEM).
+Other consent models are discussed on the [Consent Overview page](api_consent.md).

 Linked to the triage journey by patient and data.